mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Change color Hue
 ^^^^^^^^^^^^^^^^
-    This option is used to shift the hue in clockwise or anti-clockwise direction.
+    This option is used to shift the hue in a clockwise or anti-clockwise direction.

 Change color Lightness
 ^^^^^^^^^^^^^^^^^^^^^^
-    This option is used to change the color luminance using the HSL color model.
+    This option is used to change color luminance using the HSL color model.

 Change color Value
 ^^^^^^^^^^^^^^^^^^
-    This option is used to change the color value (brightness, intensity) in HSV color model.
+    This option is used to change color value (brightness, intensity) in HSV color model.

 Change color Saturation HSL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    This option is used to change the color saturation using HSL color model.
+    This option is used to change color saturation using HSL color model.

 Change color Saturation HSV
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    This option is used to change the color saturation using HSV color model.
+    This option is used to change color saturation using HSV color model.

 .. _mypaint_speed: